 - A significant change in circumstance of either party may justify the court re-evaluating the current situation, and making a necessary modification (this applies to both duration and amount).

 Why Do I Need an Attorney?

 The fact that alimony does not use a precise formula to determine amount or duration should make it clear that advocacy on behalf of your needs and rights is absolutely necessary.
 A knowledgeable and experienced Alimony Attorney can demonstrate to the court why certain factors are more relevant than others, in order to secure you the most favorable outcome possible.
-Whether trying to resolve an issue of support, or seeking modification, an alimony attorney will help you to protect your finances.
+Whether you are trying to resolve an issue of support or seeking modification, an alimony attorney will help you to protect your finances.